 The president has delegated the authority to cancel classes and services to the vice president for Finance and Management.
 University Police is responsible for monitoring all relevant weather conditions and reporting to the vice president for Finance and Management.

-If the decision to close and cancel classes is made before the start of the workday, the vice president for Finance and Management will inform University Police.
-If the decision to close is made once classes are in session, the vice president for Finance and Management will consult with the vice president for Academic Affairs and notify University Police of the decision.
-University Police will notify the following broadcast stations in either case:
+If the decision to close and cancel classes is made before the start of the workday, the vice president for Finance and Management will inform University Police and College Relations.
+If the decision to close is made once classes are in session, the vice president for Finance and Management will consult with the vice president for Academic Affairs and notify University Police and College Relations of the decision.
+College Relations will activate the Buff State Alert emergency notification system and notify the following broadcast stations in either case:

 |AM Radio||FM Radio||Television|